Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-The paper focuses on the tendency, particularly evident especially in
+The paper focuses on the

-the time closest to us, of constitutional jurisprudence to make use of
+constitutional jurisprudence to make use of particularly incisive and

-particularly incisive and penetrating decision-making techniques in the sphere
+penetrating decision-making techniques in the sphere usually considered to be

-usually considered to be the exclusive prerogative of the legislator, with the
+the exclusive prerogative of the legislator, with the aim of tempering the

-aim of tempering the rigor of certain normative solutions, thus made more
+rigor of certain normative solutions, thus made more "mild" and

-small importance here summarily represented.
+here summarily represented.

 ROBERTO BIN

-Il “caso
+Il “caso Priolo”: scelta politica vs.

-Priolo”: scelta politica vs. bilanciamento in concreto (in margine alla sent.
+bilanciamento in concreto (in margine alla sent.
 105/2024)

 (12.09.2024)